 Normally, the "check engine" light should come on when the ignition is initially turned on, and then go out a few moments after the engine starts running.
-If the computer has detected a problem and a trouble has been set the light will come back on.
+If it reappears, or stays on while the engine is running, the computer has detected a problem and a trouble code has been set.